JackWatson06/portfolio/README.md

 ### Testing

 We have two seperate testing environments.
 Both environments use Jest for testing.
-We have API tests and page tests.
-The API tests use the _node_ environment and the page tests use the _jsdom_ environment.
-After you complete a feature you should add tests to either section.
+We have backend tests and app tests.
+The backend tests use the _node_ environment and the app tests use the _jsdom_ environment.
+While developing a feature write tests alongside the feature code.

 #### Running the Tests

-Run API functional tests and service tests:
+Run backend integration and unit tests:

 ```
-bin/npm run test:api
+bin/npm run test:backend
 ```

-Run UI tests:
+Run Next.JS app integration and unit tests:

 ```
-bin/npm run test:page
+bin/npm run test:app
 ```

 Run all tests: